Elfsetup/elfsetup/README.md

 `$ ./builder`

 You will get a "setup.sh", it is the self extractor installer.
-Feel free to rename with your setup name of preference (Ex: `$ mv ./setup.sh ./MyApp-v1.0`)
+Feel free to rename with your setup name of preference.
+(Ex: `$ mv ./setup.sh ./MyApp-v1.0`)

 Take care of the use of SPACES in some places for avoid errors.